vesparny/angular-kickstart/backend/silex/README.md

     sqlite3 app.db < resources/sql/schema.sql
     php -S 0:9001 -t web/

-Your api is now availbale at http://localhost:9001.
+Your api is now available at http://localhost:9001.

 The requests will be proxied to this url from the connect middleware.